Often it is useful to find the minimum value of a function rather than just

 The trust region radius became excessively small.

-(output), the output gradient (grad) at the solution x,
+statistics (output), the output gradient (grad) at the

-and approximate Hessian (hess) at the solution x.
+solution x, and approximate Hessian (hess) at the solution

-Application Notes: If have only a single nonlinear equation of one variable
+Application Notes: If the objective function is a single nonlinear equation

 fminbnd is usually a better choice.